robcarver17/skipperman/docs/volunteer_rota_help.md

 - Skills recorded in the Skipperman database.
 This is more likely to accurate, but you should still check it.
 - Previous volunteer role at the last event they did - very helpful for allocating.
 - For each day the role they are doing, and the buttons you can use to give them roles.
-- Notes which you can edit and other information from their registration form
+- Notes which you can edit.
+- Other information from their registration form.

 # Typical workflow